 Turn off the cold water supply to the heater

-You can see a water pipe and a shutoff valve entering the water heater.
+You can see a water pipe and a shutoff valve at the top of the tank of the water heater.
 You’ll need to stop the water flow into the heater tank by turning this valve.

-Cut off the power supply to the heater
+Cut off the power to the water heater

-Turning off the main power supply will prevent you from potentially burning out the heating elements.
-If it’s an electric water heater, switch off the power from your home’s electrical panel.
-If it’s a gas water heater, turn the water heater’s thermostat to ‘pilot’ or shut off the gas supply completely.
+Turning off the main power supply to the heater will prevent you from potentially burning out the heating elements.
+If it’s an electric water heater, switch off the power from your home’s electrical panel or breaker box.
+If it’s a natural gas water heater, turn off the water heater’s thermostat.
+Or, turn the thermostat to ‘pilot’ or shut off the gas supply completely.

 Give some time for the water to cool down